MasterChef (American TV series) season 9

 The ninth season of the American competitive reality television series MasterChef premiered on Fox on May 30, 2018, and concluded on September 19, 2018.
-Gordon Ramsay and Aarón Sánchez returned as from the previous season as judges, while former judge Joe Bastianich returned to the show as the third judge, replacing Christina Tosi.
+Gordon Ramsay and Aarón Sánchez returned from the previous season as judges, while former judge Joe Bastianich returned to the show as the third judge, replacing Christina Tosi.
 The season was won by English teacher Gerron Hurt, with professional grocery shopper Ashley Mincey and high school teacher Cesar Cano as co-runners-up.

-This season introduced a new format to the show, as the three judges each selected eight contestants to give aprons to, and then the judges mentor their respective contestants throughout the competition.
+This season introduced a new format to the show, as the three judges each selected eight contestants to give aprons to.
+Then, the judges mentored their respective contestants throughout the competition.

 Top 24

-Except where noted, source for all names, hometowns, and occupations: All ages and nicknames as given on air.
+Except where noted, the source for all names, hometowns, and occupations: All ages and nicknames as given on air.